Investment insights from Capital Group

-Credit is an area where careful security and industry selection should be front and centre in 2021.
+Credit is an area where careful security and industry selection should be front and center in 2021.
 Finding good value in corporate bonds now requires a much more discerning eye.
-In the U.S. the yield gap between corporate bonds and U.S. Treasuries, known as the spread, has returned to near pre-COVID levels, despite deteriorating prospects and fundamentals.
+The yield gap between corporate bonds and U.S. Treasuries, known as the spread, has returned to near pre-COVID levels, despite deteriorating prospects and fundamentals.

 In other words, corporates on the whole are not offering a tremendous amount of compensation for the additional risks entailed.
 High-yield default rates have risen and are still rising.

-In this type of environment, owning the corporate index indiscriminately at a time when it includes nearly US$300 billion of BBB bonds (the lowest investment-grade rating) with a negative outlook does not seem prudent.
+In this type of environment, owning the corporate index indiscriminately at a time when it includes nearly $300 billion of BBB bonds (the lowest investment grade rating) with a negative outlook does not seem prudent.
 Fundamental research is more important than ever to distinguish between companies with the strongest return potential and those with weakening prospects.